-This recipe is quick, easy, and simple and is the only method you'll ever need to create batches of authentic traditional oatcakes.
+This recipe is not only quick, easy, and simple, but it's also the only method you'll ever need to create batches of authentic, traditional oatcakes.

 Looking for an oil-free vegan Scottish oatcake?
 Check out our easy oil-free oatcake recipe.